lizajulaha2427/SCM-Final-Project/README.md

 # Timeline of Releases

 1.Version 1 Release:
-Branch1 and Tag1 named version1 released by at 11:50:16 AM IST on April 27, 2024.
+Branch1 and Tag1 named version1 released at 11:50:16 AM IST on May 8, 2024.